HireDale/daleydose/prescription-finalize.md

 ## **[3B] SEND ONLINE**
 ---

-The **Send Online** button enables you to send the digital version of the finalized prescription to the Daley Dose database.
+The **Send Online** button, on the other hand, enables you to send the digital version of the finalized prescription to the Daley Dose database.
 Pharmacies can cross-reference a patient ID with the database to retrieve pending prescriptions.

 This option is ideal for remote consultations.
-Patients can walk into an affiliated pharmacy or hospital and receive their medication without printed prescriptions, as long as they present a valid ID.
+Patients can walk into an affiliated pharmacy or hospital and receive their medication without a printed prescription, as long as they present a valid ID.
+The pharmacy also prints the medication names and notes, so the patient has access to your specific instructions afterward.

 ### **NOTES**
 ---